charlesreid1/base16-jupyter/README.md

 * For the lazy: get started using existing color schemes
     * Using Jupyter notebook color schemes
-    * Using Matplotlib color schemes from Jupyter
+    * Using Pyplot color schemes from Jupyter

 * For the ambitious: how to modify base16-jupyter?
     * Installing dependencies
     * Building custom Jupyter CSS
-    * Matplotlib configuration
+    * Pyplot configuration

 * For the overachiever: how to make own color schemes?